mike-grayhat/djazator/README.rst

 ------------

 1. djazator serializes datetime objects with ISO 8601 format.
 You can parse it on client with `moment.js`_ .
-2. djazator server can handle client's messages constructed only in some specific way and can't be used for p2p communications.
+2. djazator server can handle client's messages constructed only in some specific way and can't be used for client to client communications.

 Production:
 -----------